deviant art

 As some of you may know, I am in the planning stage of writing a children's book about Pixie and everything she has been through and how strongly she showed just how much of a little fighter she is.

 My goal is to write a book in Pixie's point of view, yes I will write it as if Pixie is writing it as I feel children would like that better.
 The book will have Pixie talk about all she went through emotionally when we all found out she was ill with parvovirus then distemper.
-It will focus on feelings of hopelessness and days where giving up doesn't sound all to bad but then how she decided that she wasn't a quitter.
+It will focus on feelings of hopelessness and days where giving up doesn't sound all too bad but then how she decided that she wasn't a quitter.

 I am also creating Pixie her very own website with a shout-board and/or forum so that her supporters and fans can interact and send messages to Pixie and family.
 I'm sure a few of you are going "she's a dog, she doesn't care about messages..."
 Well, maybe and maybe not.
-Every time I read messages from you guys directed to her outloud she'll usually stop whatever she's doing (I.E. Scratching, playing, walking around the room) and sit down, pointing her pretty little black nose at me and at least pretend to listen.
+Every time I read messages from you guys directed to her aloud she'll usually stop whatever she's doing (I.E. Scratching, playing, walking around the room) and sit down, pointing her pretty little black nose at me and at least pretend to listen.
 So, you skeptics out there, show me proof that she doesn't care about what you all say to and about her!

-Anyway, the website will include webpages for Pixie's biography, the book information & synopsis, photo gallery of Pixie photos, the shout-board/forum, & a contact information page.
+Anyway, the website will include web pages for Pixie's biography, the book information & synopsis, photo gallery of Pixie photos, the shout-board/forum, & a contact information page.

 What does this have to do with you?
 Well, you guys are the ones who will be supplying these pieces for inclusion in the website, with full copyrights and credits complete with working URL to your deviantART profile or your website gallery of choice!

-So, for those of you who want to participate, you are very welcome to!
-Either post a URL to your "Pixie Art" here, or you may send the URL to me via note, or you can email an attachment to me at hello@caseyjones.cc.
+So, for those of you who want to participate, you are very welcome!
+Just post a URL to your "Pixie FanArt" right here, or you may even send the URL to me via note or you can email it as an attachment to me at ADamselinDesign@gmail.com.

-Please add a note in your artist description that you are granting Casey L. Jones of =DamselStock/*ADamselInDesign the right to display your "Pixie Art" on the under construction website, OneEyedPixie.com.
+Please add a note in your artist description that you are granting Casey L. Jones of DamselStock / ADamselinDesign the rights to display your Pixie FanArt on the under construction website, OneEyedPixie.com.

 ______________________________________________________________________________________________________